patriiko/DeepLearningCourse/README.md

 A Conditional GAN (CGAN) is implemented that generates specific digits from the MNIST dataset using PyTorch, enabling controlled digit generation based on label information and efficient training on a simple architecture.

+### Lab 11 - CGAN and DCGAN for generating MNIST digits.

 ## Folder Structure Example

 ```